aiinuuazzariaa/aiinuuazzariaa/README.md

 # Hi there!, I'm Ainu Azzaria

-A undergraduate in Information Systems, who always expand experiences and knowledge.
+A undergraduate in Information Systems student, who always expand experiences and knowledge.
 A well-rounded person who has an interest in the UI/UX Design.
 Also known as an active and hard-working college student which loves to collaborate in diverse environments.
 Looking for job opportunities that provide opportunities to develop into a professional career..

 - 20 years old
 - Domiciled [Malang, East Java, Indonesia](https://goo.gl/maps/h3RJSPyYnfh77Lgm7)